Image Credit: chombosan/Shutterstock.com

 How Haptic Sensors Work

-Even though there is a general principle for haptic sensors, this article will highlight some of the operational differences between the different types of sensor.
-Aside from using a combination of force, vibration and motions, haptic technologies use a force feedback loop to manipulate the movement of the user and go beyond a simple vibration alert.
+Even though there is a general principle for haptic sensors, this article will highlight some of the operational differences between the different types of sensors.
+Aside from using a combination of force, vibration, and motions, haptic technologies use a force feedback loop to manipulate the movement of the user and go beyond a simple vibration alert.
 The basic principle of a haptic sensor is the generation of an electric current that drives a response to create a vibration.
 How this happens, is where the different technologies differ.

 However, not all haptic sensors require touch to work.
 These are known as non-contact haptics and uses technologies such as ultrasound and concentrated air pockets to create an interactive 3D space around the user.
 The user then interacts with the space around a device without the need to physically touch it.

 Here we look a bit more in detail at the three most common types.
 Whilst they all work on the same basic principle, the way in which they work and operate does vary significantly.